Financial Aid Frequently Asked Questions

 Does the University have a tuition payment plan?

 Yes, the University has developed a tuition payment plan.
 This plan may be obtained under certain conditions: Returning students must have a GPA of at least 2.0, be in good financial standing with the University and have no outstanding past due charges.
 Students must set up the payment plan during walk-in hours at the Cashiers office in the Health Education Complex, Suite 2081.
-More information can be found on the Tuition Payment Plan Web page or contact Student Account Services (Cashier's Office) at (864) 503-5326 with questions.
+More information can be found on the Tuition Payment Plan webpage or by contacting Student Account Services (Cashier's Office) at (864) 503-5326 with questions.

 How do I change my meal plan?